-The first symptoms of pleural mesothelioma typically include chest pain and shortness of breath.
-You may experience no symptoms at all in the first few stages of the cancer’s progression.
+Initial symptoms of pleural mesothelioma typically include chest pain and shortness of breath, though you may experience no symptoms at all in the first one or two stages of the cancer’s progression.

-In 2 to 10 percent of people heavily exposed to asbestos, the trapped fibers cause pleural mesothelioma by triggering genetic changes in cells that make up the pleura.
-These cancerous cells grow fast and uncontrollably, forming tumors that wrap around the lungs.
+The trapped fibers cause pleural mesothelioma by triggering genetic changes that turn cells cancerous.
+These cancerous cells grow fast and uncontrollably, threatening the organs around them.

-Asbestos fibers can cause excess fluid to build up between the two layers of the pleura, a condition called pleural effusion.
-While a little fluid in your pleural space is important, too much can make breathing difficult.
-The extra fluid puts pressure on the lungs, causing chest pain that gets worse when you cough or take deep breaths.
+Asbestos fibers can also cause excess fluid to build between the two layers of the pleura, a condition called pleural effusion, which is present in most of the pleural mesothelioma cases.
+While having a little fluid between the layers is healthy, too much puts pressure on the lungs, causing chest pain that worsens when you cough or take deep breaths.

-It is challenging for doctors to tell the difference between pleural mesothelioma and lung cancer.
-While doctors may suspect mesothelioma based on a patient’s symptoms, history of asbestos exposure and irregular imaging scan results, these signs are not enough to confirm a diagnosis.
+It is challenging for doctors to tell the difference between pleural mesothelioma and lung cancer in some cases.
+While doctors may suspect mesothelioma based on a patient’s scans, symptoms and history of asbestos exposure, these signs are not enough to confirm a diagnosis.

-To achieve the best treatment options and survival outlook, an early diagnosis is crucial.
-After a review of medical and occupational history and a physical examination, patients typically undergo imaging tests that can reveal potentially cancerous tumors.
-There are three primary imaging tests used to diagnose pleural mesothelioma: Chest X-rays, CT Scans, and PET Scans.
+After a review of their medical and occupational history and a physical examination, patients typically undergo imaging tests that can reveal potentially cancerous tumors.
+There are three primary imaging tests used to diagnose pleural mesothelioma: Chest X-rays, CT scans and PET scans.

-X-rays can reveal pleural effusions and pleural-based masses in some cases.
+X-rays reveal pleural effusions and pleural tumors in some cases.

 CT scans provide more advanced images that often show evidence of asbestos exposure.